MerginMaps/docs/src/setup/sign-up-to-mergin-maps/index.md

    :::tip
    Projects, collaborations and subscriptions in <MainPlatformNameLink /> are tied to [workspaces](../../manage/workspaces/).
 When you create your own workspace, it will automatically start with a free trial.
-To upgrade your subscription after the trial period, see our <MainDomainNameLink id="pricing" desc="Subscription plans" />.
+After the trial, you can [upgrade your subscription](../../subscriptions/#how-to-upgrade-a-subscription-from-the-trial-plan).

+   See our <MainDomainNameLink id="pricing" desc="pricing page" /> for more information about subscriptions.
    :::

 **Welcome to <MainPlatformNameLink />!**